 Nuts and Seeds are Nutrient Dense

-Nuts and seeds among the most nutrient-dense foods.
+Nuts and seeds are among the most nutrient-dense foods.
 Plus, they contain heart-healthy fats.
-In fact, studies show that munching on nuts, even peanuts, may lower the risk of cardiovascular disease and type 2 diabetes.
+In fact, studies show that munching on tree nuts, even peanuts (a legume), may lower the risk of cardiovascular disease and type 2 diabetes.

 Here’s another perk!
 A study published in New England Journal of Medicine showed that people who snacked on nuts daily had a 20% lower death rate.
 (3) That’s reassuring, right?